Get notified of page updates

 Why is this study important?

-Approximately 75 percent of patients with breast cancer report problems during chemotherapy.
+Approximately 75 percent of patients with breast cancer report cognitive problems during chemotherapy.
 Research suggests that this decline may continue for years after treatment has been completed.

 Physical activity has been linked with improved health outcomes in cancer survivors.
-Patients with different types of cancer who engage in physical activity after treatment experience less severe chemotherapy-related decline than those who do not.
+Patients with different types of cancer who engage in physical activity after treatment experience less severe chemotherapy-related cognitive decline than those who do not.

 However, whether physical activity helps and if it does help when it matters is unknown.
-This study looks at whether physical activity helps lessen decline in breast cancer patients who receive chemotherapy.
+This study looks at whether physical activity helps lessen cognitive decline in breast cancer patients who receive chemotherapy.

 Study findings

-This study looked at whether physical activity around the time of chemotherapy offered protection against treatment-related decline in breast cancer patients.
+This study looked at whether physical activity around the time of chemotherapy offered protection against treatment-related cognitive decline in breast cancer patients.
 Specifically, researchers looked at the impact of moderate-to-vigorous physical activity, such as household work, jogging and cycling, on cognition.

 The study included 580 women who received chemotherapy for newly diagnosed stages 1-IIIC breast cancer.
-Patients’ physical activity and function were compared within the group of patients and to cancer-free women of similar age.
+Patients’ physical activity and cognitive function were compared within the group of patients and to cancer-free women of similar age.

 Physical activity and the cognition of participants were assessed three times during the study: the week before chemotherapy treatment and at one month and six months after their last chemotherapy session.